 How to cut insulation board

-First, make sure you have the correct protective gear on hand.
-Clothing and goggles or safety glasses.
-As a result of cutting the board, dust and particles can be produced.
-So it is important protective assets are worn to ensure that you do not inhale the debris.
+First, make sure you have the correct protective gear on hand – clothing and goggles or safety glasses.
+When cutting the board, dust and particles can be produced, so it’s important protective assets are worn to ensure that you do not inhale the debris.

 The most efficient way to cut Celotex is with a hand saw.
 Not only does this support minimal dust creation, but in many cases, you can use off-cuts to fill any gaps that may still be there during installation.